avarnhagen/Module1_Reporting/ProjectOverview_KickStarter.md

 ### Analysis of Outcomes Based on Goals
-Play KickStarter outcomes (success, failure, cancellation) are counted and filtered so that only play KickStarters (play being a _Subcategory_ of the theater _Category_, so measurements are not generalizeable to the sample included in the previous section, which included all _theater_ KickStarters), and then sorted based on fundraising goals.
+Play KickStarter outcomes (success, failure, cancellation) are counted and filtered so that only play KickStarters are included (play being a _Subcategory_ of the theater _Category_, so measurements are not generalizeable to the sample included in the previous section, which included all _theater_ KickStarters), and these totals are sorted based on fundraising goals.
 Play KickStarter campaign outcomes as a function of campaign goals are summarized in a linechart to highlight possible trends of correlation.
 Fundraising goals are grouped into ranges to identifical optimal fundraising goal strategies for play KickStarters.

 <img src="Resources/Outcomes_vs_Goals.png" alt="your alt text" width="1000"/>